weygoldt/TeeGrid/8channel-logger/usage.md

 Sensor data (currently only water temperature) are stored in the same directory as an csv file with name `FileName`-temperatures.csv .
-First column is a time stamp in ISO date/time formar.
+First column is a time stamp in ISO date/time format.
 Second column is the water temperature in degrees celsius.